Cargando...

 Our history

-Luisa passed away in 2004 after coming back from her travels in Europe to obtain international support for international archives from various European countries that would be presented as evidence in the trial.
-Throughout her life, Luisa Hairabedian expressed her commitment to the defense and promotion of human rights through her solidarity with various forms of resistance against the military dictatorship that devastated the country from 1976 to 1983.
+Luisa passed away in 2004, just after returing from Europe, where she was gathering international support for the search for international records, which were to be presented as evidence in the Trial for the Right to the Truth of the Armenian Genocide.
+Luisa Hairabedian expressed her dedication to the defense and promotion of human rights through her committed support of Argentina’s democratic system, as well as her solidarity with the various resistance efforts that opposed the military dictatorship that oppressed Argentina from 1976 to 1983.

 The Armenian Genocide Truth Trials (2001-2011)